wisskirchenj/javascript-tutorial/README.md

 24.07.22: Project 11 completed 'Tabs' -> data-id attribute accessed by el.dataset.id / articles and grid-layout for column-views / :nth-child(i)

+05.08.22: Project 12 completed 'countdown-timer' -> css-selector for element that has NOT a class - e.g. h4:not(.expired),

 ## Reference: All projects in action here

 [Projects](https://www.vanillajavascriptprojects.com/)